-Construction activities for the Action Alternative would temporarily impact on-street parking throughout the study area.
+Construction activities for the Preferred Alternative would temporarily impact on-street parking throughout the study area.
 The amount of on-street parking affected would vary by construction stage and segment and would be determined once construction and staging plans are finalized.
 Some businesses could have access routes or loading zones temporarily blocked, but this would only occur intermittently.

-To construct the Action Alternative, a surface parking lot with approximately 60 spaces would be acquired.
-These off-street parking spaces represent less than 1 percent of the off-street parking supply in the area.
+To construct the new Alaskan Way, Pine Street extension, and Overlook Walk, a surface parking lot with approximately 60 spaces would be acquired and removed.
+These parking spaces are included in the total number of off-street spaces that would be permanently removed by the Preferred Alternative (as described below under Operational Impacts and Mitigation).
+These off-street spaces represent less than 1 percent of the off-street parking supply in the area.
 Off-street parking outside of the project footprint would not be affected, except for minor temporary changes in access to build the improvements.